microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/README.md

 After deployed, you will have a Cosmos DB account and database, Azure storage, and Kubernetes cluster deployed in your specified resource group.

 ### [01 - Source Code Deployment](./01_Source_Code_Deployment)
-This folder contains an Azure Pipeline, which add functions to your Azure Functions resource [source code pipeline](./01_Source_Code_Deployment/azure-pipelines.yml).
+This folder contains an YAML pipeline and source code.
+The [pipeline](./01_Source_Code_Deployment/azure-pipelines.yml) will deploy the source code to the Azure Functions resource.

 This pipeline will help you deploy the functions needed to handle the API calls from the quote and booking transaction.

 ### [02 - Application Deployment](./02_Application_Deployment)
-This folder contains the client application and token service for the solutiuon.
+This folder contains the documentation of how to run the source code solutiuon.

 ## License